 Unless this baby’s nursery has a rainbow theme, you’ll want to stick to a palette of about three colors.

 Change colors of your text and lines by selecting them and choosing a color with the color picker.
-To turn something the exact hue as part of your graphic, select your text or overlay and click the color bar on the Text or Overlay palette.
+To turn something the exact hue as part of your graphic, select your text or graphic and click the color bar on the Text or Graphic palette.
 When your cursor transforms into an eyedropper, click on the color to you want to match and watch your graphic or text magically change.

 Step 6: Finish ‘er up